Mike's 15th Annual Winter Outlook

-** THE SITUATION NOW ** The NAO has trended more negative this year than the past few.
-Will this continue?
-It’s important to realize that the NAO goes back and forth frequently.
+** THE SITUATION NOW ** The NAO is trending positive, not good for snow lovers!
+However, it’s important to realize that the NAO goes back and forth frequently.
 It’s the longer term tendency that leads to more blocking patterns, which ultimately can mean colder and stormier days along the Eastern seaboard.
-It can sometimes be hard to maintain the negative NAO throughout the winter, and for snow lovers, we need storms at just the right time to “cash in.”
+However, a brief spell of a negative NAO may be all we need for a decent snowstorm, IF it happens at the right time!

 NEGATIVE NAO POSITIVE NAO

 PACIFIC DECADAL OSCILLATION

 The Pacific Decadal Oscillation (PDO) is a large scale oscillation in the Pacific Basin that appears to relate to large scale thermohaline (both salinity and ocean temperature are factors) circulations that periodically speed up and slow down and control positions of the large warm and cool water pools in the ocean basin.
 This usually determines the mode of ENSO.

 ** THE SITUATION NOW ** The North Pacific right now is entrenched in the positive or “warm” phase, which supports a general western ridge/eastern trough pattern.
 This would also favor a colder than average winter in the East.
 However, there are also signs of some slight weakening.